MicroEJ/VEEPort-Sony-Spresense/readme.rst

 - MicroEJ SDK Version 19.05 or higher.
 You can download it at https://developer.microej.com/packages/SDK/19.05/.

-Step-by-steps Installation
+Step-by-step Installation
 ==========================

 - Step 0: Configure your bash environment.
     - The process is described here https://developer.sony.com/develop/spresense/docs/sdk_set_up_en.htm .
 Note that with windows 10 It is recommanded to use Windows Subsystem Linux instead of MSYS2 (steps are the same) for a better integration of the filesystems between Linux and Windows.
-    - Install develoment tools:
+    - Install development tools:
         - :code:`wget https://raw.githubusercontent.com/sonydevworld/spresense/master/install-tools.sh`
         - :code:`bash install-tools.sh`
     - Source your envinronment :code:`source ~/spresenseenv/setup`